HKBULIB/NewsClipping_API/README.md

 ```

 ## API Outputs
- The API returns the following output (by article entry):
+ The API returns the following output (for each newsclipping entry):
  - article title (headline)
  - content type (news or advertisement)
  - author(s)